jatin99/PythonAutomationFramework/README.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/b/bc/Socrate_du_Louvre.jpg/200px-Socrate_du_Louvre.jpg?raw=true)

+> True knowledge exists in knowing that you know nothing.

 This is a Python Test Automation Framework designed to facilitate the automated testing of software applications.
 It provides a structured approach to writing and executing automated tests, making it easier to maintain and scale test suites.